DMVis/DMVis/documentation/utils/dataUtils.md

 # filterData

 The `filterData` function allows you to filter data based on the given ranges for every attribute.
-It takes in the following parameter:
+It takes in the following parameters:

 - `rangePerAttribute`: An object that contains the ranges for each attribute.